 - Citrus-Marinated Pork Chops with Hatch Chile – Beyond Mere Sustenance

 - Quick Mexican Pickled Onions and Carrots – Shockingly Delicious

 - Venezuelan-Style Black Beans (Caraotas Negras) – Sarah’s Cucina Bella

 - Easy Restaurant-Style Mexican Rice – The Heritage Cook

 - 2 teaspoons raw sugar or 1/2 ounce simple syrup

 - Crushed ice

 - Place lime pieces in bottom of a high ball glass.
 Muddle the limes by pressing and twisting with a muddler.

-- Add Cachaça and crushed ice and stir.
+- Add Cachaça, simple syrup or sugar, and crushed ice and stir.
 Garnish with a lime slice if desired.